 (a) the net proceeds of disposal of the goods, and

-(b) any additional money required to be added to the net proceeds so as to produce the amount determined by the court as the net amount which would be realised on a sale of the goods at market value.
+(b) any additional money required to be added to the net proceeds so as to produce the amount determined by the court as the net amount which would be realised on a sale of the goods at the market value.

-(4) An administrator who makes a successful application for an order under this paragraph shall send a copy of the order to the registrar of companies before the end of the period of 14 days starting with the date of the order.
+(4) An education administrator who makes a successful application for an order under this paragraph shall send a copy of the order to the registrar of companies before the end of the period of 14 days starting with the date of the order.

-(5) An administrator commits an offence if he fails without reasonable excuse to comply with sub-paragraph (4).
+(5) An education administrator commits an offence if he fails without reasonable excuse to comply with sub-paragraph (4).

 Protection for secured or preferential creditor